Isis: Relationship with royalty

-Although normally depicted with Egyptian pale skin, sometimes Isis is depicted with green skin like her husband Osiris.
+Although normally depicted with Egyptian pale skin, Isis is sometimes depicted with green skin, just like her husband Osiris.

 Despite her significance in the Osiris myth, Isis was originally a minor deity in the ideology surrounding the living king.
 She played only a small role, for instance, in the Dramatic Ramesseum Papyrus, the script for royal rituals performed in the reign of Senusret I in the Middle Kingdom.
 Her importance grew during the New Kingdom, when she was increasingly connected with Hathor and the human queen.

 The early first millennium BCE saw an increased emphasis on the family triad of Osiris, Isis, and Horus and an explosive growth in Isis's popularity.
 In the fourth century BCE, Nectanebo I of the Thirtieth Dynasty claimed Isis as his patron deity, tying her still more closely to political power.
 The Kingdom of Kush, which ruled Nubia from the eighth century BCE to the fourth century CE, absorbed and adapted the Egyptian ideology surrounding kingship.
 It equated Isis with the kandake, the queen or queen mother of the Kushite king.

 The Ptolemaic Greek kings, who ruled Egypt as pharaohs from 305 to 30 BCE, developed an ideology that linked them with both Egyptian and Greek deities, to strengthen their claim to the throne in the eyes of their Greek and Egyptian subjects.
 For centuries before, Greek colonists and visitors to Egypt had drawn parallels between Egyptian deities and their own, in a process known as interpretatio graeca.
 Herodotus, a Greek who wrote about Egypt in the fifth century BCE, likened Isis to Demeter, whose mythical search for her daughter Persephone resembled Isis's search for Osiris.
 Demeter was one of the few Greek deities to be widely adopted by Egyptians in Ptolemaic times, so the similarity between her and Isis provided a link between the two cultures.
 In other cases, Isis was linked with Aphrodite through the sexual aspects of her character.
 Building on these traditions, the first two Ptolemies promoted the cult of the new god Serapis, who combined aspects of Osiris and Apis with those of Greek gods such as Zeus and Dionysus.
 Isis, portrayed in a Hellenized form, was regarded as the consort of Serapis as well as of Osiris.
 Ptolemy II and his sister and wife Arsinoe II developed a ruler cult around themselves, so that they were worshipped in the same temples as Serapis and Isis, and Arsinoe was likened to both Isis and Aphrodite.
 Some later Ptolemaic queens identified themselves still more closely with Isis.
 Cleopatra III, in the second century BCE, used Isis's name in place of her own in inscriptions, and Cleopatra VII, the last ruler of Egypt before it was annexed by Rome, used the epithet "the new Isis".